Tom5521/gonotes/README.md

   gonotes [command]

 Available Commands:
-  cat               Performs golang's equivalent of "cat" from unix shells to the file. completion        Generate the autocompletion script for the specified shell config            Manages the possible program configurations. delete            Deletes a file by its name.
+  cat               Performs golang\'s equivalent of "cat" from unix shells to the file. completion        Generate the autocompletion script for the specified shell config            Manages the possible program configurations. delete            Deletes a file by its name.